Cycloaddition: Photochemical cycloadditions and their stereochemistry

 Cycloadditions in which 4n π electrons participate can also occur via photochemical activation.
 Here, one component has an electron promoted from the HOMO (π bonding) to the LUMO (π* antibonding).
 Orbital symmetry is then such that the reaction can proceed in a suprafacial-suprafacial manner.
 An example is the DeMayo reaction.
 Another example is shown below, the photochemical dimerization of cinnamic acid.
 The two trans alkenes react head-to-tail, and the isolated isomers are called truxillic acids.

 Supramolecular effects can influence these cycloadditions.
 The cycloaddition of trans-1,2-bis(4-pyridyl)ethene is directed by resorcinol in the solid-state in 100% yield.

 Some cycloadditions instead of π bonds operate through strained cyclopropane rings, as these have significant π character.
 For example, an analog for the Diels-Alder reaction is the quadricyclane-DMAD reaction:

 In the (i+j+...) cycloaddition notation i and j refer to the number of atoms involved in the cycloaddition.
 In this notation, a Diels-Alder reaction is a (4+2)cycloaddition and a 1,3-dipolar addition such as the first step in ozonolysis is a (3+2)cycloaddition.
 The IUPAC preferred notation however, with [i+j+...] takes electrons into account and not atoms.
 In this notation, the DA reaction and the dipolar reaction both become a [4+2]cycloaddition.
 The reaction between norbornadiene and an activated alkyne is a [2+2+2]cycloaddition.

 Types of cycloaddition

 Diels-Alder reactions

 The Diels-Alder reaction is perhaps the most important and commonly taught cycloaddition reaction.
-Formally it is a [4+2] cycloaddition reaction and exists in a huge range of forms, including the inverse electron-demand Diels–Alder reaction, Hexadehydro Diels-Alder reaction and the related alkyne trimerisation.
+Formally it is a [4+2] cycloaddition reaction and exists in a huge range of forms, including the inverse electron-demand Diels–Alder reaction, hexadehydro Diels–Alder reaction and the related alkyne trimerisation.
 The reaction can also be run in reverse in the retro-Diels–Alder reaction.

-Reactions involving heteroatoms are known; including the aza-Diels–Alder and Imine Diels–Alder reaction.
+Reactions involving heteroatoms are known, including the aza-Diels–Alder reaction and oxo-Diels–Alder reaction.